Sunday, February 1, 2015

 It is near the river and the Austerlitz railway station that, like other stations in Paris in contrast to those of London and New York, was built on the outskirts to keep laborers away from the center.

-Adapted from a map by the RATP
+Adapted from a métro map

 The gare d'Orsay, the only station in the center of town, let visitors access the International Exhibition of 1900.
 A shuttle let them avoid the lugubrious outskirts.